nosvalds/datastream-tech-exercise/DESIGN.md

 - Ensuring the page follows accessibility guidelines

 - I handle loading/processing the csv differently in client/vs server, duplicating some code, if I hanlded all on server this would be cleaner and more consistent

+- Adding more robust error handling for csv loading and calculations